 “Nope.
 Care to enlighten me?”

 It was Officer Leeks.
-A scrawny fellow, really.
-Detective Reemus liked him.
-He was an honest cop and Reemus appreciated that.
+She was a scrappy rookie.
+Detective Reemus liked her.
+She was an honest cop and Reemus appreciated that.
 Leeks laughed.

 “Not gonna be here long, anyway.
 Not a hell of a lot to gather.”

-Detective Reemus ducked under the caution tape.
+Reemus ducked under the caution tape.
 There was no need for it, really.
-Nobody would’ve been overly interested, especially in the West end.
+Nobody would’ve been overly interested, especially here.

+Leeks shrugged.
 “Yea I’d say so.
-Total of seven stab wounds,” he began, leaning down to open her pea coat, revealing a bloodied lace blouse.
+Total of seven stab wounds,” she began, leaning down to open his pea coat, revealing a bloodied lace shirt.
 “Most to the chest”.

 Reemus just watched.
-He paced around and looked at the body, gutter water splashing down from the convenience store eaves and flowing across her brown leather boots; the blood puddle was thinning out.
+He paced around and looked at the body, gutter water splashing down from the convenience store eaves and flowing across the victims brown leather boots; the blood puddle was thinning out.
 He peeked out to the front parking lot.
 The fat lady was still crying.

 Leeks spoke reluctantly.
 “No sir.
 Even if there were, the rain mostly would’ve taken care of them.”

-The two stood silently for a while, reviewing the contents of her purse: Sandra something-or-other, aged 24, organ donor.
+The two stood silently for a while, reviewing the contents of the victim’s wallet: Donnel something-or-other, aged 24, organ donor.
 Leeks broke the silence.

 “Ah…hey Reemus, sorry to hear about your wife.”

 “I know where you’re coming from.
-My wife walked out on me after fucking our bowling instructor.”
+My husband walked out on me after fucking his bowling instructor.”
 He paused.
-“Fucking bitch.”
+“Fucking dick.”

-Reemus looked contemplative for a moment before putting the girl’s belongings back into her purse.
+Reemus looked contemplative for a moment before putting the victim’s belongings back into the wallet.
 He handed it to Leeks.
+“Thanks,” he said, before walking back out front.

 “Hi ma’am, I’m Detective Reemus.
 I was wondering if I could have the keys to your garbage dumpster out back.”

-“Thanks,” he said, returning to the back of the building while one of the Officers out front yelled at him.
+“Thanks.”
+He returned to the back of the building while one of the officers out front yelled at him.

 “Reemus!
 Boss is out front.”